watameln/creator-docs/content/en-us/education/developer/planning-for-educational-settings.md

 #### Finding Learning Standards

-Designers can reference these educational institutions to find standards that align to their experience's target age and topic.
+Designers can reference these educational institutions to find standards that align with their experience's target age and topic.

 - [Next Generation Science Standards](https://www.nextgenscience.org/) - Respected standards for science education that are commonly adopted within United States classrooms.
 - [Common Core](https://learning.ccsso.org/common-core-state-standards-initiative) - English and Math standards, often adjusted on a state-by-state (United States) basis.